PIReTship/bookdata-tools/docs/using/setup.md

 ## Import Tool Dependencies

 The import tools are written in Python and Rust.
-The provided `environment.yml` file defines an Anaconda environment (named `bookdata` by default) that contains all required runtimes and
+The provided Conda lockfiles, along with `pyproject.toml, provide the data to define an Anaconda environment that contains all required runtimes and libraries:
-libraries:

-    conda env create -f environment.yml
+    conda create -n bookdata --file conda-linux-64.lock
     conda activate bookdata

 If you don't want to use Anaconda, see the following for more details on dependencies.